cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 ### SMB

 After running an Nmap scan, we identified several ports commonly seen in Active Directory environments.
-We began our enumeration with SMB, which revealed `Guest` access was enabled with an `empty password`.
+We began our enumeration with `SMB`, which revealed `Guest` access was enabled with an `empty password`.
 While browsing the available shares, we discovered that the Trainees share was readable.

 ```powershell
 nxc smb 10.10.79.94 -u 'Guest' -p '' --shares